PeterSaletra/pytelegraph_on_raspPI/README.md

 * [Setup](#setup)

 ## General info
-It is telegraph project on Raspberry Pi
+It is telegraph project on Raspberry Pi.
+It university assigment for Microcontrollers and Microprocessors

 ## Electronic Circiut Design